-According to government statistics, an estimated 14,629 companies entered into insolvency in England and Wales in 2015 – the lowest it’s been since 1989.
+According to government statistics, an estimated 8,514 companies entered into insolvency in England and Wales in the first half of 2017.

-But even though it appears to be occurring less, few situations are as taxing for business owners and directors as facing the prospect of insolvency.
+Few situations are as taxing for business owners and directors as facing the prospect of insolvency and we understand the requirement for sensitivity and confidentiality at this time.

 What are company insolvencies?